henryhawke/blue-ridge-bonsai/DESIGN.md

 ### Mist Overlay Techniques

 Drawing from both Japanese *kasumi* (mist) aesthetics and Blue Ridge morning fog, we employ subtle mist overlays to create atmospheric depth and seasonal connection.

-> *"Mountains breathe with the mist, and so should our designs.
-The fog that rolls through these hollows carries stories older than memory."*
-> *— Blue Ridge photography tradition*

 **Mist Overlay Guidelines:**
 - Use semi-transparent white gradients (opacity: 0.1-0.3)